JeffreyRodriguez/Liberator12k/Developers.md

 ### How to render STLs from OpenSCAD
 OpenSCAD has a "Customizer" pane which can be enabled from the View menu.
-Only advanced users and developers need to touch the source code - everything else can be done with the customizer panel:
+Only very advanced users and developers need to touch the source code - everything else can be done with the customizer panel:

 ![Customizer](.manual/customizer.png)